akc42/football-mobile/Readme.md

 2.  `sqlite` which is a wrapper around `sqlite3`, but provides promises rather than callbacks, and
 3.  `better-sqlite3` which touts itself as a faster (and therefore better) version than `sqlite3`

-I have bouncing between the technologies.
+I have been bouncing between the technologies.
 Initially I thought `better-sqlite3` was the way to go, but I thought I would write a comparison benchmark test using the actual query the *PHP* version used to to provide the first page.
 This showed `better-sqlite3` was faster and took about 0.5 seconds on my (fast)